 Deramaxx vs. Natural Pain Remedies

 At the end of the day, we know that you want what’s best for your dog.
-Seeing them in pain it’s a terrible feeling for any pet owner.
-Not knowing what to do or the right medication to give them can be incredibly stressful.
+Seeing them in pain is a terrible feeling for any pet owner.
+Not knowing what to do or what medication to give can be stressful.
 You want them to feel better, but at what cost?
-Is the reduction of pain worth your dog potentially developing seizures, blindness, or even death?
+Are you comfortable with the possibility of serious negative side effects?
 Of course not.
 But what other options do you have?

 Something to Consider